SCCWRP/SQOUnified/README.md

 - **labrep**: Numeric identifier for the lab replicate, typically with five replicates per station and species pair.
 - **result**: The percentage of survival or normal development observed in the test.

+## All Package Functions

+Below we will list all the functions of the SQOUnified package, grouped into 4 sections
+- SQOUnified
+- Toxicity
+- Chemistry
+- Benthic

 ### `SQOUnified` Function